Last Updated on August 27, 2024 by Rebecca Lake

 But you can break it.
 You can build up your emergency savings, even when you feel like you don’t have a dime to spare.

-How Much Money Do You Need to Save for Emergencies?
+How Much Should You Save for Emergencies?

 That’s a good question and there’s no perfect answer.